 In Part 1, we chose to show an error message when time was up so that the learner could not continue adding to the question.
 In this example, since the user is in charge of the timer, blocking their access isn’t as important.
 Therefore, we’ll use a sound effect to let the learner know when the time is up.

-In our example, we’ve added a short beeping sound, which is named Alarm in the timeline.
-To make the alarm sound when the time is up, just add a trigger to play the media when the Timer2 variable is equal to zero.
+In our example, we’ve inserted a short beeping sound, which is named “Alarm” in the timeline.
+Once you’ve inserted your audio file, to make the alarm sound, just add a trigger to “Play media” when the Timer2 variable changes on the condition it is equal to zero.

-In Part 2 of this question, we’ve discovered how to use more advanced Storyline options to not only build a timer using a dial, but to also make the timer learner-controlled by utilizing the Toggle Variable trigger.
-See the completed examples of both Part 1 and Part 2 at THIS LINK.
-You can also download a copy of the .story file HERE.
+We’ve discovered how to use more advanced Storyline 360 options to not only build a timer using a dial, but to also make the timer learner-controlled by utilizing the toggle variable trigger.
+See the completed examples of both Part 1 and Part 2 at this link.
+You can also download a copy of the .story file here.

 You may find yourself using different combinations of the options we’ve outlined to build timers.
 We’d love to hear what you do with these concepts!
-Comment below and let us know how you have used or plan to use timers in your courses.
+Comment below and let us know how you’ve used or plan to use timers in your courses.
 Happy developing!

 “We’re all stories in the end.
 Just make it a good one, eh?” ~The Doctor